jekymin8232/vitalguardai-com/README.md

 **AI should provide opportunities for everyone, especially for those who are poor.
 Everyone deserves a fair chance because we are all equal.**

+**AI should be a tool for all of humanity, not a privilege reserved only for those who have money.**

 Although I have a Korean name, I like Morgan Freeman.
 The movie that impressed me the most is The Shawshank Redemption, and I believe Morgan Freeman is a great actor.
 Because I admire him, I chose Morgan as my English name.

 **In fact, the "M" in mcorpai.org ultimately comes from Morgan as well.**